dbeurle/neon/README.md

 - `mkdir build && cd build/`
 - `cmake -DCMAKE_BUILD_TYPE=Release ..`
+- `make all -j<# cpus>`
-- `make all`
+- `make install`

+If the code is only used on a particular machine, then machine specification optimisations can be invoked by specifying the `CMake` symbol
+- `-DENABLE_NATIVE=1`

+which enables the compiler to generate the best machine code for your platform.

+If you have an NVIDIA graphics card, then you can use the CUDA enabled iterative solvers by specifying the `CMake` symbol

+- `-DENABLE_CUDA=1`

-For checking the successful compilation of the program, invoke the test suite by
+For checking the successful compilation of the program, invoke the test suite by executing

-`ctest`
+- `ctest`

+in the build directory.

 ## Licensing